mtlynch/mtlynch.io/_pages/hiring-content-writers/4-working-with-writers.md

 ## Timebox early assignments

 If you're paying by the hour, it's critical to timebox your freelancer's work.
-Otherwise, you might assign them what you think is a 30-minute task only to be gobsmacked by a 15-hour invoice. .
+Otherwise, you might assign them what you think is a 30-minute task only to be gobsmacked by a 15-hour invoice.
 Unexpectedly high hours are not necessarily an indicator that the writer's trying to rip you off.
-Writing assignments vary widely in thoroughness, so it's crucial to make time limits explicit.
+Writing assignments vary widely in thoroughness, so it's crucial to align everyone's expectations.

 Here's the instruction I give to my new writers: